Sweet, simple, luscious glazed lemon poppy seed Bundt cake to bring sunshine to even the coldest of days.

 - juice of 1/2 large lemon (or 1 medium – 2 Tablespoons)

-- Lower the oven rack to the lower third position and preheat the oven to 350F degrees.
-Spray the inside of a 10 inch bundt pan with nonstick spray or grease thoroughly with butter.
+- Lower the oven rack to the lower third position and preheat the oven to 350°F (177°C).
+Spray the inside of a 10 inch Bundt pan with nonstick spray or grease thoroughly with butter.
 Set aside.

 - Make the cake: Sift the flour and cornstarch together into a large bowl.
 Whisk in the salt, baking powder, baking soda, and poppy seeds.
 Set aside.